-E. Emerging Investment Manager and MWDO Program
+E. Emerging Investment Manager and MWDBE Program

-The Board supports the Code's aspirational goal to use Emerging Investment Managers for not less than 20% of the total funds under management and the aspirational goal that not less than 20% of Investment Managers are MWDO managers.
+The Board supports the Code's aspirational goals: (i) use Emerging Investment Managers for not less than 20% of the total Fund's assets under management and (ii) use MWDBE firms to manage not less than 20% of the total Fund's assets under management.